Aug123/Projet/README.md

 Next Step :
 Create the server on my laptop and a client on the display system.
 Try to send data an print the good color with the good direction.

+# Step Tree
+(03/05/2018)

+I did the hotspot wifi on one of my Raspberry and fiwed the IP adress.
+In fact I did't really enabled a router but i fixed the IP addresses on each pi.
+My hotspot wifi is working with a bridge so if the IP address is already taken then a free random address is given to the pi which is trying to connect.
+To prevent the addresses of my pi to be already taken I chose a middle range adresses from 172.16.42.58 to 172.16.42.61 (the netmask is 255.255.0.0 for the network on the lab and there is minimum chances that these addresses will be reached one day)

+# Step four
+(04/05/2018)

+Today I did the processing function of the server.
+The server will receive an array list of carInformation and process it to have as an output an array list of display Information.
+I use array list in the case that all the trains do not have the same length.
+However the train will always stop at the first door on the dock.
+In that way the system is working